 “Creativity is intelligence having fun” Albert Einstein

-Design and Technology contributes to the school curriculum by preparing all young people to participate in a rapidly changing technological world.
-It enables them to understand how to think creatively to improve the world, combining their knowledge with understanding of aesthetics and function.
+Communication in Design and Technology is absolutely vital; whether it is verbal or graphical communication, this skill is essential to succeed.
+Each area of the D&T curriculum arms students with the skills to improve their own quality of life and that of others.
+Technology enables students to understand how to think creatively in order to improve the world; combining their knowledge with understanding of aesthetics and function.
 It helps pupils to become discriminating and informed users of products, and to contribute to their home life and the community.
 Students learn to become autonomous and creative problem solvers both as individuals and in working with others.
-Pupils learn to recognise needs, wants and opportunities and respond to these by producing a range of ideas and products which they can critically reflect on and evaluate from a variety of perspectives, including use, production, marketing, environmental, cultural and aesthetic.
+Resilience is absolutely vital along with an understanding that initial failure makes a far more successful end product.
+Students learn to recognise needs, wants and opportunities and respond to these by producing a range of ideas and products which they can critically reflect on and evaluate from a variety of perspectives, therefore becoming resourceful, innovative, enterprising and capable citizens.